Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Acknowledgements

 \section{Acknowledgements}

-We would like to thank G. Ahlers, C. R. Doering, S. Friedlander and K. Lu for helpful discussions and feedback.
+We would like to thank G. Ahlers, C. R. Doering, B. Eckhardt, S. Friedlander, K. Lu, and J. Schumacher for helpful discussions and feedback.
+In particular, C. R. Doering and B. Eckhardt both gave very positive and encouraging feedback on this work before their untimely passing, and this paper is partially dedicated to their memory.

 This work was conceived and completed over numerous research visits.
 In particular we are indebted to Mathematics departments at Brigham Young University, Universit\'e Libre de Bruxelles, Tulane University, the University of Virginia as well as the Mechanical and Aerospace Engineering department at Utah State University.
-We would also like to thank the Banff International Research Station which supported our work through a `Research in Peace fellowship' in the October of 2016.
-NEGH was partially supported by the National Science Foundation under the grant NSF-DMS-1313272.
+We would also like to thank the Banff International Research Station which supported our work through a `Research in Peace fellowship' in October of 2016.
+JF was partially supported by the National Science Foundation under the grant DMS-1816408.
+NEGH was partially supported by the National Science Foundation under the grants NSF-DMS-1313272, NSF-DMS-1816551, NSF-DMS-2108790.
+JPW was partially supported by the Simons Foundation travel grant under 586788 and the National Science Foundation under the grant NSF-DMS-2206762.